A First-Timer’s Guide to SVWC

 Things To Do

-Summer is a fabulous time of year in Sun Valley.
+Summer is a spectacular time of year in Sun Valley.
 There are all kinds of outdoor activities—hiking, mountain biking, fly fishing, golfing, sport shooting, ice skating, horseback riding, gondola rides, art galleries, bowling alley (great for kids), and more!
 For more information about things to do, visit our Info & Activities page.

 We highly recommend making advanced dinner reservations during the month of July—check out the Visit Sun Valley dining guide for a list of local breakfast, lunch, dinner, and coffee options.